KrouriB/mini_projet_fire_emblem_bond_link/README.md

 My problem is that the ergonomics of the menu and the display of the info in it is not pleasant and to facilitate my access to the information I need, I decided to make a site that will allow me to practice my skills in web development and create a tool that will be useful to me and potentially to others.

-For now only a clean database is present.
+For now only a clean database and a miniframework is present.